 The COVID-19 pandemic has negatively impacted the global economy, including Hawaii and the Pacific Islands.
 In response to this crisis, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was passed by Congress and signed into law on March 27, 2020.
-The Plan adopted the CARES Act which allows participants to elect an in-service distribution of up to \$100,000 in 2020, where such distribution will not be subject to the 10% premature distribution tax and will be subject to income taxation ratably over a three-year period (known as "Coronavirus Related Distribution" ("CRD")).
-The Plan intends to amend the plan document by December 31, 2022.
+The Plan adopted the CARES Act which allowed participants to elect an in-service distribution of up to \$100,000 in 2020, where such distribution was not subject to the 10% premature distribution tax and will be subject to income taxation ratably over a three-year period (known as "Coronavirus Related Distribution" ("CRD")).
+The Plan management amended the plan document during 2021 to incorporate the application provisions of the CARES Act.
 In 2020, 109 participants received CRDs totaling \$3,616,000.
+In 2021, there were no participants who received CRDs.